 Though the lack of growth may be disappointing to some, we think it’s a pretty good result when looking at the overall state of the guild ecosystem within Star Atlas.
 There are a good many guilds that saw their numbers shrink.
 Some guilds, especially the smaller ones, have all but ceased to exist.

 A big contributor to the decline of the overall Star Atlas member count — worthy of highlighting—was the news in early November that $15 million of the team’s funds were caught up in the collapse and subsequent bankruptcy of FTX.
-On top of the panic already caused by the collapse of FTX itself and the subsequent plummet of SOL, this news led to significant FUD within the Star Atlas community.
+On top of the panic already caused by FTX’s collapse and SOL’s subsequent plummet, this news led to significant FUD within the Star Atlas community.

 Simply put: It was brutal.
 And to this day, people are still licking their wounds while attempting to recover.
 Though the Star Atlas FUD has largely died down, though we are still awaiting news on the team’s current financial outlook, Solana FUD is unfortunately still ongoing.

 Near the end of 2022, the team organized the first-ever annual Joni Community Awards.
 There were a total of 12 categories that focused on community members, guilds, content, and ecosystem partners.